fnordoglargh/metametalmapper/README.md

 This is what Meta Metal Mapper already delivers:

-* Crawl around your favorite bands to generate small networks.
+* Crawls your favorite bands to generate small networks.
 * Generates lists for bands to crawl based on countries, regions or the entire database.
 It also accepts handcrafted files with bands of your choice.
 * Extracts information about bands, their band members and releases from M-A.